-- Director of Communications and Public Relations Ashley Kryscynski presented the results of the county CTE millage poll. - Superintendent Naomi Norman introduced Director of Student Services of Miami County Bethany Whidden to the Board, explained the AESA Executive in Residence Program, and shared the activities from the week. - Superintendent Naomi Norman discussed the option of reapplying for accreditation with the Board.
+- Director of Communications and Public Relations Ashley Kryscynski presented the results of the county CTE millage poll. - Superintendent Naomi Norman introduced Director of Student Services of Miami County Bethany Whidden to the Board and shared their week. - Superintendent Naomi Norman discussed the option of reapplying for accreditation with the Board.